baites/exo_plots/docs/template.config.md

 # Define policy on how inputs can be grouped into channels
 #
 channel:
-    # Define how inputs can be grouped into channels
     - name: ttbar
       inputs: [ttbar]
       legend: !!str "QCD t#bar{t}"